Black Water Sister: Reception

-A review in Kirkus called the novel "a charming romp", praising Cho's "evocation of place".
+A review in Kirkus Reviews called the novel "a charming romp", praising Cho's "evocation of place".
 Publishers Weekly called the novel a "must read", praising the "endearing" relationship between Jess and Ah Ma.

-Writing for Locus, Gary K. Wolfe praised the novel's exploration of "family, culture, and identity" in addition to the "suspenseful" supernatural elements.
+Writing for Locus Online, Gary K. Wolfe praised the novel's exploration of "family, culture, and identity" in addition to the "suspenseful" supernatural elements.
 Writing for Tor.com, Liz Bourke called the novel a "generous, kind, and ... affirming romp".
 A reviewer for Strange Horizons wrote that the novel was a "pleasure on multiple levels" while also stating that the end felt "too pat, too tidy".

-Olivia Ho of the Straits Times gave the book four out of five stars, calling it a "spirited read" and praising the juxtaposition of supernatural and mundane elements.
+Olivia Ho of The Straits Times gave the book four out of five stars, calling it a "spirited read" and praising the juxtaposition of supernatural and mundane elements.
 The Straits Times also named Black Water Sister one of its top 10 books of 2021.
 Polgygon named Black Water Sister one of its top 20 science fiction and fantasy novels of 2021.
 Reviewers from Tor.com named the novel as one of their top novels from 2021.